DimOsSpb/my_own_collection/roles/my_own_role/README.md

 It role creates a text file on a remote host with a given content.

 > **!
 Notice**
 This role does not guarantee the correct work.
-This is the result of the solution of home work at the DevOPS course and an example of using ANSIBLE collections, modules, roles... for automatic inventory configuration deployment.
+This is the result of the solution of home work at the DevOps course and an example of using ANSIBLE collections, modules, roles... for automatic inventory configuration deployment.

 ## Role Variables